njaurigue/cse15l-lab-reports/lab-report-5-week-10.md

 ![lab5-194preview.md](images/lab5-194preview.png)

 As such, there are changes that should be made to both files in order to ensure a correct output.
-In this case, we'll be looking at the provided output and see a potential fix to resolve this bug.
+In this case, we'll be looking at the provided implementation and see a potential fix to resolve this bug.

 In the case of `194.md`, it seems as though markdown accessed the link by viewing the text between single quotations.
 As such, we could somehow add a check to MarkdownParse.java to check for text between single quotations in a similar way to how we examined text between parentheses (pictured below).
 In this way, we can see which punctuation encapsulates the intended link, then parse the appropriate text based on this information.